l-sala/BAPTA/README.md

 #### `foldername` Mean Values.csv

-(e.g. GP_CTR_Pacing-Frequency-1 Mean Values.csv)
+(e.g. GP_CTR_Pacing.Frequency.1 Mean Values.csv)

-This file contains the mean values for all the parameters, indicated above, for each of the analysed file.
+This file contains the mean values for all the parameters indicated above, for each of the analysed file.
 Specifically for APDs: according to the number of APD values chosen at the beginning of the analysis, more columns will be added to this table.
-If APD_10, APD_50, APD_90 are selected at the beginning, the table will add 3 columns.
+If APD_10, APD_50, APD_90 are selected at the beginning, the table will have 3 additional columns.

-After analysis will be concluded script will create: **Combined Mean Values.csv** and **Combined Mean Values_wide.csv**.
-These files contain mean values across all traces in the analysis.
+When the analysis is concluded, the script will create: **Combined Mean Values.csv** and **Combined Mean Values_wide.csv**.
+These files contain mean values across all traces in the analysis and are already formatted for statistics in free or commercial statistical software tools.

 ### Steady State identification